 Driveway Alarms Sends Alerts When a Car Enters Your Driveway!

-Driveway alarms typically come in two flavors.
-The sensor/transmitter is usually an outdoor rated Passive Infrared Sensor (PIR) or a Magnetometer Probe.
+Driveway alarms typically come with three driveway monitoring sensor types.
+The sensor/transmitter is usually an outdoor rated Passive Infrared Sensor (PIR), Magnetometer Probe, or a pnuematic rubber hose.

 What’s the difference?

 PIR sensors are the most popular.
 These sensor will detect a combination of heat and movement to trigger.
 A magnetometer will detect large metallic objects moving through the monitored zone to trigger.

 Which driveway alarm product should I choose?